sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 ```

-Optionally, you can offer a more meaningful user experience by implementing progressDidChange method as shown below.
+Optionally, you can offer a more comprehensive user experience by implementing progressDidChange method as shown below.

 ```objective-c
 -(void)paymentTask:(PLVPaymentTask *)paymentTask progressDidChange:(PLVPaymentProgressState)progressState